Ben Chandler: 2010

 Chandler was challenged by Republican nominee Andy Barr in the November 2010 election.
 Chandler was elected by a very narrow margin, as results showed him leading Barr by about 600 votes.
 The results were re-canvassed due to the closeness of the outcome, but Chandler was certified as the election winner on November 12, 2010, by 648 votes.

 In October 2011, Barr called their forthcoming contest "a rematch of the third-closest Congressional race in America" and said that Chandler was burdened with "considerable dissatisfaction" on the part of his constituents and the difficulty of running on the ticket with Obama.
 But Joshua Miller of Roll Call observed that "if the bent of the GOP-leaning district grows more Democratic and Democrats who sat out 2010 come to the polls next November, Barr has a steep hill to climb."

 2012

 Chandler was again challenged by Barr.
 Randolph S. Vance ran as a write-in candidate.
 Barr defeated Chandler in the election, 50.6% to 46.7%.

 Post-congressional career

 Chandler did not run for Governor in 2015, though he has hinted that he might run for office again in the future.

 From 2013 to 2016, Chandler served as executive director of the Kentucky Humanities Council.
 From 2016 to 2024, he was CEO of the Foundation for a Healthy Kentucky.
-He is a member of the ReFormers Caucus of Issue One.
+He is a member of the ReFormers Caucus of Issue One and has served as publisher of The Woodford Sun since 2022.